lmejia23/final-project-info-201/descriptions.md

 - **Valence** : A measure from 0.0 to 1.0 describing the musical positivity conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

 - **Tempo** : The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

+- **Words Per Second** : The rate of words per second in the song lyrics of the particular song, with wordier songs having a higher occurrence of words per second.